 Since the discovery, many artefacts from the vessel have been raised and brought to Fremantle’s Maritime Museum.
 Beacon Island’s shacks are finally deserted.
 Soon archaeologists will be able to excavate Beacon Island properly.
 I’m certain there will be more to find.

-If you’d like to read more about the Abrolhos islands, I describe the environment here and I talk about my visit there, here.
+If you’d like to read more about the Abrolhos islands, I talk about my visit there, here.
 Do take a look at my novelisation of the wreck of the Batavia, and the fascinating, gruesome, aftermath, To Die a Dry Death.

 Quite a number of psychopaths have made a name for themselves.
 Hitler, Napoleon, Stalin.
 Ted Bundy is another, more recent, example, as is Hannibal Lecter, featured in the movie The Silence of the Lambs.
 What about Jeronimus Cornelisz, erstwhile under merchant on the merchantship Batavia, who for a few short months in 1629, strode his tiny island like a colossus, or a God, dealing out death and destruction on a whim.
-What’s makes a person a psychopath?
+What makes a person a psychopath?
 How do you pick them from the rest of humanity?

 In my novel To Die a Dry Death, I had to try to get into Jeronimus Cornelsiz’s head and understand – or at least explain – his behaviour.
 So – to try to understand.